mohamedtahoon/Factory-Pattern-implementation/README.md

 ## Getting Started

-As in the our code, we have different types of cars, SEDAN, FOURxFOUR, and later we maybe add "SUV".
+As in the our code, we have different types of cars, Mercedes, BMW, and later we maybe add "Fiat".

 ### Protocol
-Our Vehicles.
+Our Car.
 They all conform to protocol Car.
 It means the protocol defines common interface for cars.
 The specific car type implement their own logic.

 ```
-protocol Vehicle {
+protocol Car {
-    var vehicleModelName: String { get set }
+    var carModelName: String { get set }
-    var vehicleReleaseYear: Int { get set }
+    var carReleaseYear: Int { get set }
-    var vehicleColor: String { get set }
+    var carColor: String { get set }

-    func getVehicleInfo() -> String
+    func getCarInfo() -> String
 }
 ```
-each vehicle should have their name, releaseYear and color and a method to get its own info.
+each car should have their name, releaseYear and color and a method to get its own info.

 ### Enum
-we make an enum to deal with them in type safe way all of them in type car, or Vehicle so,
+we make an enum to deal with them in type safe way all of them in type car so,
 ```
-enum VehiclesType {
+enum CarsType {
-    case SEDAN(SEDANData)
+    case BMW(BMWData)
-    case FOURXFOUR(FOURxFOURData)
+    case Mercedes(MercedesData)
 }
 ```
-note: SEDANData, FOURxFOURData and SUVData are struct to put data on it, you will se it each car, because each car has its own data
+note: BMWData, MercedesData and SUVData are struct to put data on it, you will se it each car, because each car has its own data

 ### Enum